Tiffany Mitchell (EastEnders): Relationship with Grant Mitchell

-A volatile relationship between Tiffany and her boss, landlord Grant Mitchell, was scripted in the show.
+A volatile relationship between Tiffany and her boss, landlord Grant Mitchell (Ross Kemp), was scripted in the show.
 It began with a one-night stand on-screen, which led to "a sizzling undercurrent between them".
 McCutcheon felt in 1996 that there was a lot of chemistry between Grant and Tiffany and was keen for the characters to have a legitimate relationship.
 However, plots went on to pair Tiffany with another character, the sexually confused Tony Hills (Mark Homer).
 In the storyline, Tony struggles with his homosexuality and, fearful of these urges, begins a relationship with Tiffany.
 This facilitates several plot twists, when Tiffany discovers she is pregnant she is uncertain as to whether the baby is Tony's or Grant's, and simultaneously, Tony begins an affair with Tiffany's brother Simon Raymond (Andrew Lynford).
 When Tony and Simon's affair is uncovered, Tiffany reunites with Grant after telling him her baby is his and they elope off-screen.

 Depicted as a problematic marriage, according to a show insider in 1996, "The marriage runs into trouble before the ink has even dried on the wedding certificate".
 In the storyline Grant falls for another barmaid, Lorraine Wicks (Jacqueline Leonard), and the Mitchell partnership ends in separation the same year when Grant is informed that Tiffany's baby might not be his.
 Later, Grant begrudgingly reunites with Tiffany in 1997 when he is confirmed as the father, but attempts to brand Tiffany as an incompetent mother.
 The Mitchell baby saga was a ratings success for EastEnders.
 Commenting on the storyline and her character, McCutcheon said in 1997, "Tiffany will be really upset that Grant is trying to make out she's not a good mother.
 It's so unjust, she adores [her daughter] Courtney.
 She's changed completely since the birth.
 She used to be hard and selfish, only interested in men and clothes, being free and having a wild time.
 Now all she wants is to settle down.
 Grant can't complain if he feels his daughter isn't being looked after properly.
 He hasn't given Tiff the support she needs."